education, Education Technology

 Technology For Accessing The Metaverse

-Software.
+Educational Metaverse Software.

-The success of Metaverse worlds in education will ultimately depend on the user friendliness of the software.
+The success of Educational Metaverse worlds in education will ultimately depend on the user friendliness of the software.
 Both in terms of exploring/using the virtual world and in creating it.
 The screenshot below shows the OVRbuilder I used to create my sensory story environment.
 It is a pretty steep learning curve.
 This means there will companies selling ready made learning environments and making money from schools.
 For teachers to embrace this it needs to be as easy as powerpoint.
 Maybe one day it will be.
 Many young people are minecraft experts and this has the same basic principles.

-Building a Metaverse Virtual World
+Building an Educational Metaverse Virtual World

 VR